May 12, 2006 (Revised July 20 2012; reviewed May 4 2019)

-If you have a group of students that is not getting into the habit of using the open forum area or other open areas for student questions and conversations, you might want to post a question, challenge or observation to “prime the pump.”
+If you have students who are not getting into the habit of using open forum areas for student questions and conversations, you might want to post a question, challenge or observation to “prime the pump.”
 Or you could use a well-honored technique of arranging for a few students individually to post questions.

-Another suggestion is to have the group of students name the student question space for themselves.
+Another suggestion is to have the group of students name an informal question space for themselves.
 For example, in some courses, this space is called The Cyber Café, The Water Cooler, or simply, The Question Place.
-I like a name that suggests an informal gathering space where students can “think aloud, “ exchange process ideas, and to just “bond” and network with each other.
+I like a name that suggests an informal gathering space where students can “think aloud, “ exchange process ideas, or just “bond” and network with each other.

 Principle of a Balance of the Three Dialogues

-Keep in mind the goal of balancing the three types of dialogue for learning experiences A good rule of thumb is that one-third of a course dialogue is what faculty or professors teach students; one-third is what students teach students and one-third is learned by the student in individual work using course resources, including reading, individual writing, and laboratory work (Moore, 1989; Pelikan, 1992).
+Keep in mind the goal of balancing the three types of dialogue for learning experiences A good rule of thumb is that one-third of a course dialogue is what faculty teach students; one-third is what students teach students and one-third is learned in individual work using course resources, including reading, individual writing, and laboratory work (Moore, 1989; Pelikan, 1992).

 The faculty-student dialogue somewhat depends on how much the faculty member is “talking” via their writing, summarizing and providing feedback to students.
-With more research on the best practices and tools for teaching online, we may well see the percentage of dialogue from the faculty to learner to be even less, as faculty assume more habits of facilitation and mentoring.
-The particular percentage of course, is not as important as working to achieve a balance of dialogue, so that the faculty member is not the one doing the majority of the talking.
+With more research on the best practices and tools for teaching online, we may well see the percentage of dialogue from the faculty to learner to be even less, as faculty assume more habits of facilitation, coaching and mentoring.
+The particular percentage, of course, is not as important as achieving a balance of dialogue, so that the faculty member is not the one doing the majority of the talking.